Get to know MUA at an upcoming event!

 Geriatricians

-Geriatricians specialize in the care of older adults, managing age-related conditions such as dementia, osteoporosis and frailty.
+Geriatricians specialize in the care of older adults, managing age-related conditions like dementia, osteoporosis and frailty.
 They focus on improving the quality of life and providing compassionate, patient-centered care for elderly patients.

 Surgeons